mltomlins0n/QANotes/PegaDecisioningNotes.md

 Predictive analytics requires historical data that contains the behavior you want to predict.

-Adaptive analytics, on the other hand, can start with no data and learn from the data gathered during customer interactions.
+Adaptive analytics can start with no data and learn from the data gathered during customer interactions.
 Because adaptive analytics learn on-the-fly, model creation happens automatically.

 With predictive analytics, you have more control over the model because its development is a manual process that you are directly involved in and can influence.